dvdkruk/rent-a-movie/README.md

-# Movie Rental
+# Rent a Movie
-A pet project to try out concepts of Clean Architecture and Domain Driven Design.
+An example project to try out and apply concepts of Clean Architecture and Domain Driven Design.

 ## Tech
 - Kotlin